1. What does this tool do

 - Open a file — Click Open File or drag-and-drop an .eml or .msg file onto the drop zone.

-- Read headers — From, To, Cc, Bcc, Subject, and Date are shown in the Headers card.
+- Edit headers — In edit mode, From, To, Cc, Bcc, and Subject are editable fields.

-- Download attachments — Each attachment is listed with a Download button; click to save the file.
+- Download attachments — Each attachment has a Download button; click to save the file.

 3. How it works

 Email files are read with the File API (client-side only). .eml (MIME) files are parsed with a browser-compatible MIME parser; .msg (Outlook) files are parsed with a client-side .msg reader.
 Headers, body (text and HTML), and attachments are extracted.
+In view mode, the HTML body is sanitized before display to reduce XSS risk.
+In edit mode, you change headers and body; Save as .eml builds a new MIME message (RFC-5322) in the browser and triggers a download.
 All processing is in your browser; no server receives your files.
-HTML body is sanitized before display to reduce XSS risk.

 4. Use cases & examples

-- Saved emails — Open .eml exports from Gmail (“Download message”), Thunderbird, or Apple Mail.
+- Saved emails — Open .eml exports from Gmail (“Download message”), Thunderbird, or Apple Mail; edit and save a new .eml.

-- Attachments — View the list and download attachments without opening an email client.
+- Attachments — View the list and download attachments; they are included when you save as .eml.

 - Privacy — Sensitive emails stay local; nothing is uploaded.

-- Portable — Read email files on any device with a modern browser.
+- Portable — Read and edit email files on any device with a modern browser.

 Example